yiimaker/yii2-social-share/docs/en/advanced-usage.md

 }
 ```

-If data will be using in url - you should to encode this data for correct work of sharing.
+If data is using in url - you should encode this data for correct work of sharing.
 Base Driver class has a static method for this.

 Now you can use this driver in configurator